ezsystems/commerce-documentation/docs/guide/checkout/checkout.md

 </service>
 ```

-There are 2 tags involved: one for eZ Commerce which does not have an ERP system connected and one for the Advanced version with ERP
+There are two tags involved: one to be used when no ERP system connected and one for an installation connected with ERP.

 ``` php
 /**